 That depends on which countries you'll be visiting and how long you'll be staying there.
 Check out this list from the Center for Disease Control (CDC) -- simply choose your destination and see which travel vaccinations are recommended for where you're going.
 If you prepare, you'll know which travel vaccinations you don't *have* to get if you don't want them, as they can be expensive to get in the United States.

-Alternatively, when you call you doctor to set up an appointment and when you go to get travel immunizations, have ready a list of countries to which you will be traveling and the doc's office will make immunization recommendations.
+Alternatively, when you call you doctor to set up an appointment and when you go to get travel immunizations, have ready a list of countries to which you will be traveling and the doctor's office will make immunization recommendations.
 In general, if you won't be traveling to Africa or South America, you're unlikely to need many vaccines.

 What About Getting Them Overseas?

 It's definitely possible and easy to find a travel clinic that can give you them, too.
 I have plenty of friends who waited until they arrived in Bangkok, for example, to get their vaccines and ended up paying a tiny fraction of the price they would have paid at home.